-A. Written Assignments.
-Each written assignment for LP must be a neat, clear, professional, and well-edited work product that complies with your professor's specific directions, the assignment directions, and:

-- is typed in black ink, single-sided, double-spaced, in unaltered 12-point, regular (not narrow or widened) font, with the first line of each paragraph indented five character spaces, and the page numbers centered at the bottom of each page (including the first page), and one-inch margins all around; - includes, in a single-spaced one-line header in the upper left-hand corner of each page, your name, your LP section, your LP professor's name, and the date (e.g., Fall 2016); - is free of typographical, spelling, grammatical (including contractions), and printing errors; spells out all numbers up through ninety-nine, as per Bluebook rule 6.2: - complies with the assigned page limit; - is timely submitted on the assigned due date and in the method(s) your professor requests; and - is prepared independently, in full compliance with the non-collaboration policy set forth below in the LP Code of Academic Integrity. - B. Assignment Copies and Retention.
-You are expected to retain a clean hard copy of each assignment that you submit for a grade or other evaluation in LP I, II, and III, through the end of your third year of law school, including the summer following that academic year.
-You need to be able to produce your assignments as requested throughout that period.
-Moreover, for every written assignment you are instructed to turn in at the start of your LP class, you must bring two copies of that assignment to class (one copy for your professor and one copy for you to refer to in class). - C. Core Grammar Assignments.
-Words are the lawyer's stock in trade; thus, every lawyer must have strong skills in writing composition and mechanics when writing to the court, judges, clients, and other lawyers.
-Legal writing must be clear, concise, accurate, efficient, and easy-to-understand for your busy readers who do not have time to struggle over the meaning of the words on the page and who need to have a precise, accurate understanding of your writing.
-You can achieve those goals only through grammatical writing.
-In addition, the legal profession discredits writers who are not grammatical because it reflects a lack of knowledge, care, credibility, and ability.
-As part of your LP I and LP II classes, you will be required to complete a number of lessons in Core Grammar for Lawyers.
-You should attend to those lessons conscientiously, as they will improve your writing in LP, in your other classes, in practice, and on the bar exam.
-The writing specialist is also available for assistance with writing mechanics. - D. Legal Research for Course Assignments.
-Your research for LP assignments must comply with the following specifications: - You must conduct independently all research for LP assignments, in full compliance with the non-collaboration policy set forth;
+- A. Written Assignments.
+Each written assignment for LP must be a neat, clear, professional, and well-edited work product that complies with your professor's specific directions, the assignment directions, and: - is typed in black ink, single-sided, double-spaced,2 in unaltered 12-point, regular (not narrow or widened) font,3 with the first line of each paragraph indented five character spaces, and the page numbers centered at the bottom of each page (including the first page), and one-inch margins all around; - includes, in a single-spaced one-line header in the upper left-hand corner of each page, your name, your LP section, your LP professor's name, and the date (e.g., Fall 2021); - is free of typographical, spelling, grammatical (including contractions), and printing errors; spells out all numbers up through ninety-nine, as per Bluebook rule 6.2: - complies with the assigned page limit; - is timely submitted on the assigned due date and in the method(s) your professor requests; and - is prepared independently, in full compliance with the non-collaboration policy set forth below in the LP Code of Academic Integrity. - B. Assignment Copies and Retention.
+You are expected to retain a clean hard or electronic copy of each assignment that you submit for a grade or other evaluation in LP I, II, and III, through the end of your third year of law school, including the summer following that academic year.
+You need to be able to produce your assignments, as submitted and when requested throughout that period; thus, if you choose to retain your assignments electronically, those assignments must reflect proper authorship and the date you completed it, in final form.
+Remember, too, to routinely back up your computers so as not to lose those assignments in the event of a "crash." - C. Legal Research for Course Assignments.
+Your research for LP assignments must comply with the following specifications: - You must conduct independently all research for LP assignments, in full compliance with the non-collaboration policy set forth; and - You must retain-through the end of your second year of law school, including the summer following that academic year-detailed research logs or organized files (either in hard copy or electronic) of all of your legal research for your LP assignments, so that you can recreate that research, if necessary, and so that you can show your research process and results at your professor's request.

-1 Microsoft Office Word automatically inserts extra space between the last line of a paragraph and the first line of the next paragraph; please adjust the appropriate default setting to eliminate that extra space between paragraphs so that the full page is double-spaced.
+2 Microsoft Office Word automatically inserts extra space between the last line of a paragraph and the first line of the next paragraph; please adjust the appropriate default setting to eliminate that extra space between paragraphs so that the full page is double-spaced.
 However, block quotes, footnotes, and headings should be single-spaced.

-2 Most LP professors require either Times New Roman or Arial font.
+3 Most LP professors require either Times New Roman or Arial font.
 You may not use a "small" 12-point font.